Languages: Including translations

 |Sample Form - Languages||samplelanguages||2013030512||english|

 From any page of the survey (including the opening screen), users filling out this form will be able to click Change language and then choose whether they want to see English or Spanish.
-(On mobile, they open the three-dot menu to find the Change language option; on the web, they can use the language selector dropdown in the main toolbar.)
+(On mobile, they open the three-dot menu in the upper-right to find the Change language option; on the web, they can use the language selector dropdown in the main toolbar.)